1992 United States Senate election in Alabama

-This was the last time a Democrat was elected to the United States Senate in Alabama until Doug Jones won in 2017 special election.
-As to date, this remains the last time a Democrat has won the Class 3 Senate seat in Alabama; Shelby has switched to the Republican Party in 1994 and continue to serve as a Republican until 2023.
-Despite Bill Clinton's failure to win the state on the presidential level, Shelby easily won re-election to a second term.
+This was the last time a Democrat was elected to the U.S Senate in Alabama until Doug Jones won a 2017 special election.
+As to date, this remains the last time a Democrat has won the Class 3 Senate seat in Alabama and won a full term as a senator; Shelby switched parties in 1994 and continued to serve as a Republican until 2023.